Tool Installation & Management

 • Download count

-• Required permissions
+• Required permissions (if any above Dataverse access)

 • Screenshots (if available)

-4. Click "Install" to add the tool
+3. Click "Install" to add the tool to your PPTB installation

-Installation Methods
+Additional Installation Methods

 From npm (For Development & Private Packages)